Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 * **AlignRef** - Absolute path to the genome annotation (.gtffile ) to be used during alignment (to determine splice-site coordinates)
 This is the reference that you would like to use during the alignment step, please give an absolute path (*.gtf).
 * **PicardInt** - Absolute path to coordinates of ribosomal RNA sequences in reference genome, in [interval-list format](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852-Intervals-and-interval-lists)
-* **PicardRef** - Absolute path to genome annotation in [refFlat format](https://gatk.broadinstitute.org/hc/en-us/articles/360040509431-CollectRnaSeqMetrics-Picard-)
+* **PicardRef** - Absolute path to genome annotation in [RefFlat format](https://gatk.broadinstitute.org/hc/en-us/articles/360040509431-CollectRnaSeqMetrics-Picard-)
 * **QuantRef** - Absolute path to genome annotation file (.gtf)
 * **CondaEnv**- This is the environment that includes all of the dependencies needed to run this pipeline, the yml file to create this environment is included in this directory (environment.yml).
 * **OutputFolder** - Absolute path to directory for pipeline outputs.
 You shoudl create the following outputs in this directory: